 If you love your network users, please set all your bandwidth monitoring

-tools to use one minute samples This author
+tools to use one minute samples I

 links were fine.
 His proof was a graph of 5-minute samples that showed

-solid two minutes every quarter hour.
+every quarter hour.
 D'oh!

 In the well-run enterprise, capacity planning goes far beyond a